MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-event.md

 title: Add Event Handling
 ---

 Events allow an embedded dossier to communicate with the container page.
 You can listen for these events and provide event handler functions to respond to them.
-You use helper methods in the Embedding API to add event handling.
+You use helper methods in the Embedding SDK to add event handling.
 For example, you can add code to capture selection events from one dossier and apply them as a filter to a second dossier.

 To help you get started, we have provided a [sample application](#Sample_application) that embeds a dossier and adds event handling, as well as a description of [events](#Events), [event handlers](#Event_handlers), and [wrapper functions](#Wrapper_functions) you can use to handle additional events.